B.C. introduces law to implement United Nations declaration on Indigenous rights - The Turtle Island News

 “This bill is important because Indigenous rights are human rights,” he said.

-“We all want to live in a province where the standard of living for Indigenous Peoples is the same as every other community in the province.
-We all want to live in a province where no Indigenous children are in the care of government.
-Instead, we want to live where there are record numbers of Indigenous students graduating from high school and participating in post-secondary training.”
+“We all want to live in a province where the standard of living for Indigenous Peoples is the same as every other community in the province.”

 Several environmental groups issued statements supporting the legislation.
 Sierra Club B.C. said recognizing Indigenous rights in law will help avoid conflict and costly lawsuits, and be good for jobs and the environment.